-The Directors anticipate that interest income, together with the profit realised on maturity of the Debt Instruments, net of taxes and expenses, will be distributed to Shareholders by way of dividend.
+The Directors anticipate that interest income, together with the profit realised on maturity of the Debt Instruments, net of taxes and expenses will be distributed to Shareholders by way of dividend.
 The Corporations Act states that dividends need not be paid out of profits of the Company.
 It is anticipated that dividend payments will be made to coincide with anticipated capital returns.

-Who will participate in the Capital Return?
+Who will participate in the Final Capital Return?

-Subject to Shareholder approval, the distribution resulting from the:

-- Tenth Capital Return will be made to Shareholders, pro rata to the number of Shares held by each Shareholder at the Tenth Record Date.
-This return is intended be paid on or around 9 March 2018. - 2.
-Eleventh Capital Return will be made to Shareholders, pro rata to the number of Shares held by each Shareholder at the Eleventh Record Date.
-This return is intended be paid on or around 29 May 2018.
+Subject to Shareholder approval, the distribution of the Final Capital Return will be made to Shareholders, pro rata to the number of Shares held by each Shareholder at the Final Record Date.
+This return is intended be paid on or around 9 March 2018.

-If the Capital Returns are not approved, the excess cash will be retained by the Company or utilised as the Board considers appropriate.
+If the Final Capital Return is not approved, the excess cash will be retained by the Company or utilised as the Board considers appropriate.

-Tax treatment of Capital Returns
+Tax treatment of the Final Capital Return

-The following is a broad outline of the tax consequences for Shareholders associated with the Capital Returns.
+The following is a broad outline of the tax consequences for Shareholders associated with the Final Capital Return.
 This outline is not exhaustive of all possible income tax considerations that could apply to a particular Shareholder.

-All Shareholders should consult their own independent professional tax advisers regarding the tax consequences of the Capital Returns.
+All Shareholders should consult their own independent professional tax advisers regarding the tax consequences of the Final Capital Return.
 There are a number of limitations to the outline including that:

-- it applies only to Shareholders who are Australian residents for income tax purposes.
+- 1. it applies only to Shareholders who are Australian residents for income tax purposes.
 It does not cover the tax treatment for any other classes of taxpayers including individuals who are non-residents of Australia for tax purposes, insurance organisations, superannuation funds, trusts or employees of the Company who acquired their Shares in respect of their employment; - 2. it applies only where Shareholders hold their Shares on capital account.
 It does not apply where the Shares are held on revenue account (e.g. Shares held by Shareholders who trade in securities or hold Shares as trading stock); and - 3. it is based on Australian tax law in effect at the date of this Explanatory Memorandum.
 It does not consider or anticipate any changes in the law (including changes to legislation, judicial authority or administrative practice).

-The Company intends to structure the proposed Capital Returns so that each is treated as a return of capital, and not as a dividend, for income tax purposes.
-As discussed above, the proposed Capital Returns consist of the consideration paid for each Debt Instrument as they mature are sold or are redeemed, any profits made on Debt Instruments acquired at a discount to face value will be paid out as dividends.
-The Company intends to pay a dividend distributing retained profits to Shareholders prior to or at the same time, as it affects each of the Capital Returns.
+The Company intends to structure the proposed Final Capital Return so that it is treated as a return of capital, and not as a dividend, for income tax purposes.
+As discussed above, the proposed return consists of the consideration paid for each Debt Instrument as they mature or are redeemed, any profits made on Debt Instruments acquired at a discount to face value will be paid out as dividends.
+The Company intends to pay a dividend distributing retained profits to Shareholders prior to or at the same time, as it affects the Final Capital Return.

-Shareholders may be liable to pay capital gains tax (CGT) in relation to the Capital Returns; however this will depend on Shareholders' individual circumstances.
+Shareholders may be liable to pay capital gains tax (CGT) in relation to the Final Capital Return; however this will depend on Shareholders' individual circumstances.
 An outline of the potential CGT consequences for Shareholders is as follows: